Apsaraconda/Linux_Monitoring_v1.0/README.md

 ## Part 1.
 First effort

-Before you start helping your colleague, you decide to test your knowledge on a very simple program.

-**== Task ==**

-Write a bash script.
 The script is run with one parameter.
 It is a text parameter.
 The script outputs the value of the parameter.
 If the parameter is a number, the script must output an invalid input message.

 ## Part 2.
 System research

-Now you’re sure that you’re ready to get down to the initial idea.
-You quickly think of the information about the system you need to output and get to work.

-**== Task ==**

-Write a bash script.
-The script should output the following information:
+The script outputs the following information:

 **HOSTNAME** = _network name_
 **TIMEZONE** = _time zone as: **America/New_York UTC -5** (time zone must be taken from the system and be correct for the current location)_